-Visual Encounter Surveys are an effective method of locating amphibians and egg masses during the breeding season (See excerpt from Kendell, 2002 below for survey procedure).
+Visual Encounter Surveys, to be completed by the contractor, are an effective method of locating frogs and egg masses during the breeding season (See excerpt from Kendell, 2002 below for survey procedure).
 Egg masses are easily detected when walking the shorelines and other shallow sections of a pond.
-Also, adult amphibians are fairly active in the breeding season and are often found near egg masses, so that many can be located during visual searches.
-As a general rule, surveys conducted at various times of day are the single most effective method for removing amphibians of all life stages during the active seasons.
+Also, adult frogs are fairly active in the breeding season and are often found near egg masses, so that many can be located during visual searches.
+As a general rule, surveys conducted at various times of day are the single most effective method for removing frogs of all life stages during the active seasons.